 Provide copies of any past or current environmental site assessments, including any draft and final reports of investigations or remediation studies of site or resource conditions, regarding past or current environmental conditions whether prepared on behalf of the owner or in the owner’s possession or control.

+Is the project site within a floodplain?
+If so, please identify the designated zone and the corresponding level of exposure.

+Is there a storm water mitigation plan in place for the project site?
+Please include the details of the plan and mitigation controls.

 Describe the resource’s environmental performance over the past five years (i.e., any violations, reportable events, or known investigations or environmental claims).

 If applicable, provide a list of all groundwater monitoring or production wells at the site or resource and provide copies of state registrations for each well.
 Additionally, provide copies of geological and hydrogeological maps that provide details of the soil and groundwater underneath the resource.